smart-data-models/dataModel.Battery/StorageBatteryDevice/doc/spec_DE.md

       x-ngsi:
         type: Property
     selfDischargeRate:
       description: 'Battery discharge rate without any use on a baseline of 1 month according the [temperature of reference].
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **P1** represents Percentage.'
+For instance, **P1** represents Percentage'
       maximum: 1
       minimum: 0
       type: number